 “You count the stars above your head just like the one who pointed a finger at you from the unknown.
 The closer you get to infinity, the more you get lost in the numbers created to describe the real world, and your eyelids become curtains that hide unexpected discoveries beyond the borders, reached by only the strongest thoughts.
 This exciting play for one spectator is a reward for everyday gifts of the mind.”

 Have you ever played a game and came away from it wondering what you’ve just played through and how to describe it – even if you have managed to play it all the way through and get every trophy?
 I’ve felt like that with two games this generation so far, North and Rememoried.
-North was an interesting narrative game which took real-life situations and twisted them into a strange universe with a lot of symbolism and deep meaning behind the message it was portraying, Rememoried is still a little fuzzy to me.
+North was an interesting narrative game that took real-life situations and twisted them into a strange universe with a lot of symbolism and deep meaning behind the message it was portraying, Rememoried is still a little fuzzy to me.

-I guess you could say that Rememoried, from Hangonit, is a game which places you into the thoughts and dreams of the protagonist as you solve a series of first-person puzzles whilst jumping from scene to scene.
+I guess you could say that Rememoried, from Hangonit, is a game that places you into the thoughts and dreams of the protagonist as you solve a series of first-person puzzles whilst jumping from scene to scene.
 With very little to guide you, you must work your way through with the odd cryptic hint here and there in order to create new platforms and traverse strange and fantastical planes of being within these beautiful looking dimensions.
 The core mechanic is a strange one, and one which is utilised a lot within the game, but with the constantly changing environments it feels fresh each time you make a leap to the next chapter – who knows, maybe the next leap will be the leap home.

 Rememoried is currently only out in American regions – I have reached out for more info on when/if this is coming to the EU – until then, if you like what you see then you can obtain the game via a new account and gain trophies on your main account.

-If you’re looking for a deep and engaging story which captivates your mind and draws you in with its amazing narrative and direction then Rememoried isn’t the game you’re looking for.
+If you’re looking for a deep and engaging story that captivates your mind and draws you in with its amazing narrative and direction then Rememoried isn’t the game you’re looking for.
 What we do have is a name and faceless protagonist who is placed within a beautifully artistic dimension of strange forests, floating platforms and strange faces.
 This game doesn’t hold your hand or even tell you what to do, for the most part, it’s all about trial and error and exploration in order to achieve your goal, to progress to the next strange environment.

 With that being said, the developer has advised that the following is the story for Rememoried: